Home > History

 Subject Impact

-• Book scrutiny conducted in March and again in June.
+• Book scrutiny conducted in June.
 There was a good variety of activities present in all books with some differentiation evident in LA books.
 There was some good discussion and role play opportunities to deeper understanding with a variety of good questioning to develop historical thinking.
 There was evidence of writing opportunities built in to the planning (especially further up school).

 • Learning objectives are written as questions and are being followed in each year group for each topic.